Sales and operations planning: Planning process

-S&OP is the result of planning activities and it is composed of 5 main steps: data gathering, demand planning, supply planning, pre-meeting and executive meeting with the addition of a preliminary step at the beginning (event plans), two additional steps at the end of the process in case of a multinational company (global roll-up and global executive meeting) and a critical revision step as conclusive step of the S&OP cycle.
+S&OP is the result of planning activities, and it is composed of 5 main steps: data gathering, demand planning, supply planning, pre-meeting, and executive meeting with the addition of a preliminary step at the beginning (event plans), two additional steps at the end of the process in case of a multinational company (global roll-up and global executive meeting) and revision as the conclusive step of the S&OP cycle.

 A cycle of S&OP Process.

-It is a tactical process with a planning horizon which covers up to 18 months, at product family level (or sku) and it is performed generally every month (or driven by events in case it is used as a tool to respond quickly to the uncertainty of the context).
+It is a tactical process with a planning horizon that covers up to 18 months at the product family level (or SKU) and it is typically performed monthly (or driven by events in case it is used as a tool to respond quickly to the uncertainty of the context).

-It is important to note, that while S&OP is typically viewed as a balancing of supply and demand of "goods," these principles can also be applied to businesses dealing exclusively with services.
+While S&OP is often viewed as a balancing of supply and demand of "goods," these principles can also be applied to businesses dealing exclusively with services.